• Skip to primary navigation

 • Time to puree the soup.
 If you have an immersion blender with a stainless steel shaft, you can puree the soup right away in the pot.
 If you're using a stand blender, wait until the soup cools a bit and then puree it in batches.
 Add nutmeg, salt, and freshly ground black pepper to taste.

-To make Cashew Cream: soak 1 cup raw cashews in enough water to cover for at least 1 hour and up to 24 hours.
+• Soak 1 cup raw cashews in enough water to cover for at least 1 hour and up to 24 hours.
 Drain cashew water and add cashews to a blender pitcher.
-Add enough fresh water to cover by 1 inch and blend until smooth
+Add enough fresh water to cover by 1 inch and blend until smooth.

 Nutrition